MarekPikula/serenitycode.dev/content/post/2019/09/quartus-sv-gotchas/index.md

 > | 6.20.3 | Type parameters | Not supported |
 > | -      | --              | -----         |

-Quartus might report it as veriety of errors depending on context.
+Quartus might report it as variety of errors depending on context.
 The basic one is error [10170](https://www.intel.com/content/www/us/en/programmable/quartushelp/18.1/index.htm#msgs/msgs/evrfx_veri_syntax_error.htm) with a comment: _Verilog HDL syntax error at <location> near text: "type";
-expecting an identifier ("type" is a reserved keyword )._.
+expecting an identifier (“type” is a reserved keyword )._.

 #### IEEE standard